neoforged/.github/primers/1.21.2/index.md

     - `StuckInBodyLayer` now takes in the model to apply the stuck objects to, the texture of the stuck objects, and the placement style of the objects
         - `numStuck` now takes in the render state instead of the entity
         - `renderStuckItem` is now private
+    - `WardenEmissiveLayer` -> `LivingEntityEmissiveLayer`, a more generalized implementation
 - `net.minecraft.client.renderer.entity.player.PlayerRenderer`
     - `renderRightHand`, `renderLeftHand` now take in a `ResourceLocation` instead of the `AbstractClientPlayer` and a `boolean` whether to render the left and/or right sleeve
     - `setupRotations` now takes in the render state instead of the entity and parameter information